IISc-Software-iGEM/Accessibility-Tool/README.md

  * **General**
     1. **Zoom-In** : Zooms-in the page by 50% *(i.e to 150%)*.
     2. **Zoom-Out** : Zooms-out the page by 50% *(i.e to 50%)*.
     3. **Link-Highlight**: Highlights all the links on the webpage.
-This Highlighted links will be un-highlighted once you hover them.
+These highlighted links will be unhighlighted once you hover over them.
-    4. **Read-Mode**: Converts the background color of the webpage to black and Font-color to white.
+    4. **Read-Mode**: Converts the background color of the webpage to black and font color to white.
     5. **Button-Highlight**: Highlights all the buttons on the webpage.
-This Highlighted button will be un-highlighted once you hover it.
+This highlighted button will be unhighlighted once you hover over it.
     6. **Read-Focus**: Allows users to highlight a specific area of the page by moving the mouse.
  * **Reset**: The user can restore the webpage to its default appearance and behavior.